-The National Oceanic and Atmospheric Administration’s National Geophysical Data Center reveals a magnetic crustal field model of the earth which shows a magnetic anomaly in the Atlantic Ocean off the coast of Puerto Rico and the Dominican Republic, which when coupled with other local data, raises an eyebrow of wonder…
+The National Oceanic and Atmospheric Administration’s National Geophysical Data Center reveals a magnetic crustal field model of the earth.
+It shows a magnetic anomaly in the Atlantic Ocean off the coast of Puerto Rico and the Dominican Republic.

 ‘nT’ stands for nanotesla.
 The tesla is a unit of magnetic field strength.